MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/investigate-users.md

 ## Sentinel events

 If your organization onboarded Microsoft Sentinel to the Defender portal, this additional tab is on the user entity page.
-This tab imports the [User entity page from Microsoft Sentinel](/azure/sentinel/entity-pages).
+This tab imports the [Account entity page from Microsoft Sentinel](/azure/sentinel/entity-pages).

 ### Sentinel timeline